 There are many reasons why the E2 is becoming more popular than the EB5 visa.

 Faster application process

-The E2 application can be completed in a few weeks.
-An EB5 visa can take around five to seven years.
+You can complete the E2 application in a few weeks.
+An EB5 visa can take a lot longer.

 No minimum investment

 The required investment is dependent on the costs of starting and running the business.
 Therefore, an investment of just $100,000 could be sufficient.
 The minimum investment necessary to obtain an EB5 visa has increased and is much higher.
-An investment of $500,000 in regional centre projects is required or $900,000 in direct business investment.
+An EB5 investment of $900,000 in targeted employment areas (TEA’s) is required or $1,800,000 in high employment areas.